Dakota State University

 7. present results of a study;

-8. write an article matching criteria that would allow for it to be published in a journal;
+8. write an article matching criteria that would allow for it to be published in

 9. know of at least one statistical software package;